yuejiaointel/scikit-learn-intelex/doc/sources/samples.rst

 .. toctree::
    :maxdepth: 1

-   Intel® Extension for Scikit-learn TSNE example <samples/tsne.ipynb>
+   Extension for Scikit-learn TSNE example <samples/tsne.ipynb>

 .. rubric:: Jupyter Notebook Samples

 .. toctree::
    :maxdepth: 1

-   Intel® Extension for Scikit-Learn* Getting Started Sample <https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_SKLearn_GettingStarted>
+   Extension for Scikit-Learn* Getting Started Sample <https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_SKLearn_GettingStarted>
-   Intel® Extension for Scikit-Learn*: SVC for Adult dataset Performance Sample <https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Features-and-Functionality/Intel_Extension_For_SKLearn_Performance_SVC_Adult>
+   Extension for Scikit-Learn*: SVC for Adult dataset Performance Sample <https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Features-and-Functionality/Intel_Extension_For_SKLearn_Performance_SVC_Adult>

 .. seealso::

-   There are also :ref:`Kaggle kernels <kaggle>` that use |intelex| for a variety of machine learning scenarios.
+   There are also :ref:`Kaggle kernels <kaggle>` that use |sklearnex| for a variety of machine learning scenarios.

 .. note:: Explore the complete list of oneAPI code samples in the `oneAPI Samples Catalog <https://oneapi-src.github.io/oneAPI-samples/>`_.
 These samples were designed to help you develop, offload, and optimize multiarchitecture applications targeting CPUs, GPUs, and FPGAs.